epiverse-trace/simulist/README.md

   simulates transmission of infections using other epidemiological R packages (`{epicontacts}` and `{distcrete}`) to parameterise and plot simulated data.
-- [`{epidict}`](https://github.com/R4EPI/epidict) is a package for data dictionaries for outbreaks and surveys.
-It can generate line list data using an outbreak data dictionary (`gen_data()`).
-Currently MSF outbreak data dictionaries for Acute Jaundice Syndrome, Cholera, Measles and Meningitis are available.
+- [`{epidict}`](https://github.com/R4EPI/epidict) is a package that can be used to simulate outbreak data, including linelists, in a DHIS2 format, and survey data that mimics the format by Kobo, using the function `gen_data()`.
+In addition, MSF outbreak data are available in this package as data dictionaries for Acute Jaundice Syndrome, Cholera, Measles and Meningitis, accessible through the function `msf_dict()`.
 - [`{EpiNow}`](https://github.com/epiforecasts/EpiNow) - a now
   deprecated R package - includes the `simulate_cases()` and `generate_pseudo_linelist()` functions for generating line list data.